crosswalk-project/crosswalk-website/public/documentation/samples.md

 # Samples

-The sample applications can get you up and running with Crosswalk.
-The source is available on github (MIT license).
+These sample applications can help get you up and running with the Crosswalk Project.

+All sample source is available on github (MIT license).
 To use the samples, download the <a href="https://github.com/crosswalk-project/crosswalk-samples/archive/0.8.tar.gz">sample archive</a> and unpack it:

 ```sh
 $ tar xvf crosswalk-samples-0.8.tar.gz